CentroidKV: Efficient Long-Context LLM Inference via KV Cache Clustering: Introduction

-In this paper, we introduce Chelsea, a simple yet effective online KV cache clustering framework that improves the inference efficiency of LLMs in long-context scenarios.
-The core innovation of Chelsea is the \textit{Chunked Soft Matching} algorithm, which enables efficient KV cache clustering without compromising model performance.
-Inspired by the Bipartite Soft Matching algorithm \cite{bolya2022token} for Vision Transformers \cite{dosovitskiy2020image}, we are the first to extend this idea to the context of KV cache compression.
+In this paper, we introduce \textit{CentroidKV}, a simple yet effective online KV cache clustering framework that improves the inference efficiency of LLMs in long-context scenarios.
+The core innovation of CentroidKV is the \textit{Chunked Soft Matching} algorithm, which enables efficient KV cache clustering with a favorable accuracy–efficiency trade-off.
+Inspired by the Bipartite Soft Matching algorithm \citep{bolya2022token} for Vision Transformers \citep{dosovitskiy2020image}, we are the first to extend this idea to the context of KV cache compression.
+Given the cache budget, one clustering round is executed as follows.
 The framework begins by dividing the sequence into chunks.
 Based on the observed correlation between token similarity and positional distance, we further partition each chunk in an alternating manner and theoretically prove the optimality of this intra-chunk partitioning strategy.
 Subsequently, \textit{Chunked Soft Matching} identifies clusters by locating highly similar token pairs across all chunks.
 Finally, the corresponding keys and values within each cluster are merged into a single centroid.
+As the decoding process advances, CentroidKV calls the clustering process if the cache size exceeds the budget.

-We conduct extensive experiments to evaluate both the effectiveness and efficiency of Chelsea.
-The results demonstrate that Chelsea can reduce the KV cache memory usage by up to 80\% while maintaining comparable model performance.
-Furthermore, by dynamically clustering to preserve contextual information, Chelsea outperforms baselines under a limited cache budget.
-Additionally, due to its simplicity and efficiency, Chelsea accelerates the decoding stage of LLM inference by up to $3.19\times$ and reduces end-to-end latency by up to $2.72\times$.
+We conduct extensive experiments on popular models to evaluate both the effectiveness and efficiency of CentroidKV.
+The results demonstrate that CentroidKV can reduce the KV cache memory usage by up to 75\% while maintaining comparable model performance.
+Furthermore, by dynamically clustering to preserve contextual information, CentroidKV outperforms baselines under a limited cache budget.
+Additionally, due to its simplicity and efficiency, CentroidKV accelerates the decoding stage of LLM inference by up to $1.92\times$ and increases the throughput by up to $4\times$ compared to full KV cache.